jeanbourgain8/jeanbourgain8.github.io/posts/Substack/Page/Goodreads/Read/Murder on Orient Express - Agatha Christie.md

 ## Book Review
 ---

 I've finished reading the book.
 On whole, it's a one time read.
 If there is anything that I'll take home from the book, that will be its unconventional sentences, quite different from what I'm aware of.
 Finally, I've read one of **Agatha Christie's**!
-This will be my second detective-fiction/mystery author reading, my first one is **Earl Stanley Gardener** (Perry Mason Series).
+This will be my second detective-fiction/mystery author reading, my first one is **Earl Stanley Gardener** (Perry Mason).

 In the book, I did observe emphasis placed on parallel, case-based thinking.
 It gave me a positive feeling.
 I've been trying to get back to this way of thinking for some days, after having taken a good long break from it.
 I'm eagerly looking forward to compare Agatha's protaganist **Hercule Poirot** with Stanley's **Perry Mason**.